Purcell, Oklahoma

 Purcell is a city in and the county seat of McClain County, Oklahoma, United States.
-As of the 2020 census, the city population was 6,651.
+As of the 2020 census, the city population was 6,651, a 13% increase from 2010.

-Founded in 1887, Purcell was a railroad town named after Edward B. Purcell, who was an official with the Atchison, Topeka and Santa Fe Railway.
+Founded in 1887, Purcell was a railroad town named after Edward B. Purcell, an official with the Atchison, Topeka and Santa Fe Railway ("AT&SF").

-Purcell is often called the "Quarterhorse Capital of the World" and its official motto is "Heart of Oklahoma."
+Purcell is often called the "Quarterhorse Capital of the World", and its official motto is "Heart of Oklahoma."
 The city has registered trademarks on both titles.

 History

-Purcell was founded in 1887.
-It was named after Edward B. Purcell, a vice president of the Atchison, Topeka and Santa Fe Railroad (ATSF).
-Purcell was at the north end of the Gulf, Colorado and Santa Fe Railway, owned by the ATSF.
-Amtrak still serves the town with the Heartland Flyer at the station near the old Santa Fe depot.
+Purcell was at the north end of the Gulf, Colorado and Santa Fe Railway, owned by the AT&SF.
+Today, Amtrak serves the town with the Heartland Flyer at the station near the old AT&SF depot.

 Purcell was the only town on the border of the Unassigned Lands, and began attracting hopeful settlers even before the Land Rush of 1889.
 Town lots went on sale April 5, 1887, and a post office was established 16 days later.
 The Purcell Register, the town's oldest newspaper, was established in 1887, and continued operating into the 21st Century.
 Residents elected the town's first mayor, James Taylor Bradley, on August 13, 1895.
 The town was incorporated on October 3, 1898.

 Located on the Canadian River, it was called the "Queen City of the Chickasaw Nation."
 In 1895, one of the five district courts of the Chickasaw Nation was located in Purcell, with the first session opening November 18, 1895.
 The court house escaped destruction the next day, when a fire destroyed most of the buildings in the business district.

-Construction of the Oklahoma Central Railway (OCR), which would connect the Lehigh coal mines with Chickasha, reached Purcell in March 1907.
+Construction of the Oklahoma Central Railroad ("OCR"), which would connect the Lehigh coal mines with Chickasha, reached Purcell in March 1907.
 The OCR located its main yards, barns and most of its equipment in Purcell.
-Although the OCR went bankrupt in the following year, its assets were acquired by the ATSF.
+Although the OCR went bankrupt in the following year, its assets were acquired by the AT&SF.